bignellrp/tradingview-to-oanda/README.md

 }
 ```

+---

 ## Access List
-The bot has been hardcoded with the [TradingView public ips](https://www.tradingview.com/support/solutions/43000529348-about-webhooks/)
+The bot has been hardcoded with the [TradingView public IPs](https://www.tradingview.com/support/solutions/43000529348-about-webhooks/).
-To add additional Ips for testing create the following access_list.json
+To add additional IPs for testing, create the following `access_list.json` file:

 ```json
 [